Zinabuf/GCIM-GWEIS-Z/README.md

 <div align="justify">The dataset must be divided into two independent, non-overlapping subsets: a polygenic risk score (PRS) training sample and an analysis sample.
 This split must be applied consistently across all inputs, including genotype data, phenotypes (outcomes), environmental exposures, and covariates.</div>

 <div align="justify">The PRS training sample was used to obtain SNP effect size estimates from GWAS summary statistics for PRS construction.
-In contrast, the independent analysis sample was used to perform GWEIS and evaluate genotype-by-environment (GXE) interactions, including inference on causal direction and assessment of test-statistic inflation.</div>
+In contrast, the independent analysis sample was used to perform GWEIS and evaluate genotype-by-environment (GxE) interactions, including inference on causal direction and assessment of test-statistic inflation.</div>

 <div align="justify">Example datasets are provided in the ***data/*** directory.
 All datasets, including genotype data, phenotypes (outcome and exposure), and covariates, are simulated.
 These examples illustrate the causal directional analysis of G×E interaction effects:</div>